ManageIQ/manageiq.org/site/_posts/2017-10-16-how-was-your-last-week.md

 **Is it beneficial?**

 Yes, definitely.
-Without events, you can miss situation that container has been started and stopped (in short time) between 2 refresh and usage of events could handle this situation.
+Without events, you can miss situation that container has been started and stopped (in short time) between 2 refreshes and usage of events could handle this situation.

 **When you remove container, is it removed from database?**